mvaudel/onyase/docs/README.md

 ## Onyase Engine

-This script allows running simple standard database searches.
+This script can be used to run simple standard proteomics database searches.
 More details [here](engine/engine.md).